jburguete/genetic/README.md

 BUILDING THE BINARY FILES
 -------------------------

-On Fedora Linux 40, in order to use OpenMPI compilation, do in a terminal (in 64 bits version):
+On Fedora Linux 40, to enable OpenMPI compilation, run in a terminal (in 64 bits version):
 > $ export PATH=$PATH:/usr/lib64/openmpi/bin
-with MPIC (in 64 bits version):
+with MPICH (in 64 bits version):
 > $ export PATH=$PATH:/usr/lib64/mpich/bin

 On Microsoft Windows systems you have to install